 Thanks to Filipa and her company @WaminaMz fewer girls in Mozambique have to miss school simply because they have their period. #GEW2017 #GlobalGoals #SDG5 https://t.co/yZuOHlEOHS pic.twitter.com/QX8AgHhVIj

-Thanks to Filipa and her company @WaminaMz fewer girls in Mozambique have to miss school simply because they have their period. #GEW2017 #GlobalGoals #SDG5 https://t.co/yZuOHlEOHS pic.twitter.com/QX8AgHhVIj— UNCTAD (@UNCTAD) November 18, 2017
+Thanks to Filipa and her company @WaminaMz fewer girls in Mozambique have to miss school simply because they have their period. #GEW2017 #GlobalGoals #SDG5 https://t.co/yZuOHlEOHS pic.twitter.com/QX8AgHhVIj— UNCTAD, the UN trade & development body (@UNCTAD) November 18, 2017

 While the two women entrepreneurs will now have the chance to use the prize to further expand their business in their countries and region, the experience of the week in Geneva has been greatly beneficial for all 10 entrepreneurs, who meet and connected with likeminded people, sector practitioners and impact investors.
 The group of entrepreneurs continues to collaborate after the event and there is good reason to believe their interactions are proving fruitful for their businesses development.
 The 10 entrepreneurs who participated in the Startups for SDGs event are: